newtonis/Serial-Graphicator/README.md

 ```
 You should use this command to **send words** to be shown on the console of the program.
 Remember to use the **end of line** character also.

+**Warning**: As the program is beta version it can crash suddenly if you send commands that do not respect the format.
+Please avoid doing that, only send messages that apply to the rules

 **Report any bug** to ariel.nowik@gmail.com.
 This program is **totally free** for all so feel free to use it, modify it or send feedback.
 Good Luck guys!